 Designing for EMC: The Cost & Proven Safety Standards

-It is extremely difficult to design for Electromagnetic Compatibility (EMC) compliance, as many dynamic variables must interact to provide a "clean," up front design.
-There are however, a number of good EMC design practices that can dramatically reduce the level of hassle associated with EMC compliance.
-A key consideration for cost effective EMC compliance is for manufacturers to adopt an approach similar to safety compliance, and allow for EMC consideration during product design and development.
+It is extremely difficult to design for Electromagnetic Compatibility (EMC), as many dynamic variables must interact to provide a "clean," upfront design.
+There are, however, a number of good EMC design practices that can dramatically reduce the level of the hassle associated with EMC compliance.
+A key consideration for cost-effective EMC compliance is for manufacturers to adopt an approach similar to safety compliance, and allow for EMC consideration during product design and development.
 It is often expensive to leave EMC as the last task to be performed before a product is introduced to the market.

 While safety standards delineate a clear set of rules that provide design criteria to assure product safety conformance, EMC standards do not provide guidelines for compliance.
 Rather, they are a set of rules for EMC testing.